-How do users interpret and interact with your product pages?
+How do users interpret and interact with your product details pages?

 Nearly all users go through a product page before making any purchase, and it’s often on the product page where users make up their mind on whether or not they want to purchase the item.
 This makes the product page the centerpiece of your users’ e-commerce experience.
 Yet at the same time, the product page layout and features tend to be under a lot of strain as they often rely on the same template re-used across the entire site’s product catalog.

-Our Product Page UX benchmark database contains 5,880 product page site elements that have been manually reviewed and scored by Baymard’s team of UX researchers, with an additional 4,100 best- and worst-practice examples from the top-grossing e-commerce sites in the US and Europe.
+To accompany the usability test sessions we’ve also benchmarked 214 leading US and European e-commerce sites across our most important Product Page usability guidelines.
+Our Product Page UX benchmark database contains 13,000+ product page site elements that have been manually reviewed and scored by Baymard’s team of UX researchers, along with 11,000+ best and worst practice examples from leading e-commerce sites in the US and Europe.

 We’ve released a small subset of the Premium research finding on Product Page UX for free in these articles: